 Short guidelines

 Please call me Esmeralda (she/they) by default.
-Exceptions:

 Questions and answers